gcgov/sipxecs-voicemail-transcription/README.md

 Install this on your Ezuce unitme server to add voicemail transcriptions to voicemail emails utilizing Google's Cloud Speech-to-Text API.

--Requirements:
-  - sipxcom
+ - Requirements:
 	 - Python3
 	 - Google Cloud Project
 	 	 - Project needs access to the Google Cloud Storage API (https://cloud.google.com/storage/) and the Google Cloud Speech API (https://cloud.google.com/speech/)
 	 	 - In the Google Cloud Console, create and download Application Service Credentials as a JSON file

 ## Installing with install.sh
  1. Download entire package into a local directory